D9ping/IpAddressExpress/README.md

 No, it only make 1 http request if previous public ip address from last run is known.

 ###### What about IPv6?
-There is no need to support IPv6 as it does not use NAT.
+There is no need to support IPv6 as the server is given a internet routable IPv6 address from your router.

 ###### How do i get the current public IPv4 address from commandline?
 Run publicipchangedetector with the -showip argument to always print the current public ip address.

 ###### What command-line arguments can i use?
 Run publicipchangedetector with the -h argumemt for help on all the possible command-line arguments.

-###### Do you have a precompiled binary?
-No, PublicIpChangeDetector is still in development.
-Compiling the binary yourself can create a more optimized binary for the processor you are using.